Quick Verdict

 If your opponent's creature has a +1/+1 counter and you need a death trigger that cares about -1/-1 counters, placing even a single -1/-1 counter on it before it dies satisfies the condition.
 The annihilation happens simultaneously with the death—the game sees both counter types in the creature's last known state.

 Perhaps the most persistent rules controversy in the MTG community revolves around Doubling Season and its interaction with Sagas versus Planeswalkers.
+The common answer — "Doubling Season works on Planeswalkers but not on Sagas" — was correct once.
+It is not correct now, and it has not been for some time.

 The Saga Ruling:

-Sagas receive Lore counters through two mechanisms:
+Sagas receive Lore counters through two mechanisms, and they are governed by different rules with different answers:

-1. They enter the battlefield with one Lore counter
+- They enter the battlefield with one Lore counter

-2. They gain one Lore counter at the beginning of your precombat main phase
+- They gain one Lore counter at the beginning of your precombat main phase

 Doubling Season reads: "If an effect would place one or more counters on a permanent you control, it places twice that many instead."
+So the whole question is whether each placement counts as an effect.

 The Planeswalker Ruling:

 Planeswalkers enter the battlefield with Loyalty counters equal to their printed number.
-However, Rule 306.5b establishes this as an intrinsic replacement effect—a rule-generated effect that modifies how the Planeswalker enters the battlefield.
+Rule 306.5b establishes this as an intrinsic replacement effect—a rule-generated effect that modifies how the Planeswalker enters the battlefield.

 Because an effect is placing the initial Loyalty counters, Doubling Season recognizes it and doubles the starting loyalty.
 A Planeswalker with a printed loyalty of 4 enters with 8 loyalty counters when Doubling Season is on the battlefield.